-A permit is required to hunt in the Akatarawa Forest designated hunting area.
-You must show your permit if asked by a Wellington Regional Council authorised officer.
-Permits are free of charge and valid for six months.
-Permits are also issued for use in the Hutt Water Collection Area, Kaitoke Regional Park and Pakuratahi Forest designated areas.
+A permit is needed to hunt in the Akatarawa Forest designated hunting areas.
+You must show this permit if asked by a Greater Wellington Regional Council authorised officer.

 Hunting dogs must be registered and the details lodged with the Greater Wellington Regional Council when applying for your permit.
 You may take up to three dogs per permit holder into the parks.
 Please report any lost hunting dogs to the Wellington Regional Council’s Upper Hutt office as soon as possible.

 Greater Wellington issues hunting permits at no charge for up to 6 months for deer, goat and pig hunting in the Akatarawa forest.

 Keep rivers and streams clean.
 Bury toilet waste in a shallow hole well away from waterways.
 Dispose of carcasses and offal at least 50 metres away from streams.

 Do not remove, disturb or damage native plants or animals

 Don't light fires and take care with portable stoves, matches and cigarettes